clicktruck/gha-workflows-with-gitops-for-tanzu-application-platform/docs/AZURE.md

 > We're interested mainly in setting up a key-pair for your Github repo hosting this project.

-You'll want to set environment variables starting with `GIT_SSH` - use the [gh-secrets-setup.sh](../scripts/gh-set-secrets.sh) with the `--include-git-ssh-private-key` option to store these values in Github secrets.

 Also see [Git Authentication](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/scc-git-auth.html).